-- Quick and Easy - takes 5-minutes to make; make a batch and just store it in the fridge
+- Quick and Easy – takes 5-minutes to shred sharp cheddar cheese and mix it up with the mayonnaise, pimentos and other seasonings.

 - Versatile - serve as a dip with a veggie plate, on a sandwich or burger or as a chip and dip!